stacktrace-nso/nonskating.club/content/guides/scorekeeper.md

 ## Pragmatics and Training

 It's very common for scorekeepers to have limited experience in the position.
-Crews that are short on non-skating officials will press skaters into scorekeeping duty.
+Crews that are short on non-skating officials will press skaters or jam referees into scorekeeping duty.
 Many scorekeepers are trained primarily at practices and scrimmages, where the scoreboard may not be used and the full team of scoreboard operator and other scorekeeper are not available.

 In many cases, but certainly not all, the scoreboard operator is a more experienced non-skating official.
 (The scoreboard is not difficult to operate, but has many challenges and edge cases).
 If that's your situation, take advantage of their expertise.
 Draw on your other scorekeeper too, or lend them your expertise if they need it.
 However, always make sure to do your own job first.

 When the NSO crew is very limited, it's possible to go with a single scorekeeper and a scoreboard operator.
 In extreme circumstances, it's possible even to have the scoreboard operator catch points for both teams.
+While this situation _could_ meet the standards for a sanctioned game (which does not require a specific position count for NSOs), it's very risky and not recommended.